-The owner of this chair is responsible for making sure that it has been setup and adjusted by a trained service professional under the advice of a healthcare Professional.
+The owner of this chair is responsible for making sure that it has been setup and adjusted by a trained service professional under the advice of a Healthcare Professional.
 Service or adjustments should only be done with the advice of a Healthcare Professional.
 Always use parts and accessories that have been recommended and approved by Sunrise Medical when servicing this chair.

-A. DEALER SERVICE INTRODUCTION 60
+A. DEALER SERVICE INTRODUCTION

-- At least once per year, this chair should have a complete inspection, safety check, and regular service made by an authorized dealer.
-The tool list at right is a good starting point for proper maintenance. - If you have discovered a worn, bent, or damaged part, repair or replace them with recommended parts before returning this chair to service.. - 3.
+- At least once per year, this chair should have a complete inspection, safety check, and regular service made by an Authorized Dealer. - If you have discovered a worn, bent, or damaged part, repair or replace them with recommended parts before returning this chair to service.. - 3.
 All major maintenance and repair work should be done by the Authorized Dealer.